Behavioral Triggers Customer Lifecycle: Map Triggers to Every SaaS Stage

 Retention Save through Feature Re-engagement

-They set a trigger: if an active account hasn’t opened the dashboard builder in 21 days (when their average was weekly), send a personalized email showing three new dashboard templates relevant to their industry.
+They set a trigger: if an active account hasn’t opened the dashboard builder in 21 days (when their average was weekly), send a personalised email showing three new dashboard templates relevant to their industry.

 For accounts over $50K ARR, the trigger also sent a Slack message to the CSM with context: which features the customer was still using, which they’d stopped, and a suggested talk track.